eodas/PiIoTTron/README.md

 to improving the smart decision making is the key.
 Executive Order EOSpy Arduino Tron AI-IoT will help these IoT devices, environments and products to self-monitor, self-diagnose and eventually, self-direct.

-EOSPY Java — Automation Alert Monitoring – A Java version of the EOSPY – Executive Order Sensor Processor System Client.
+RPi IoT Tron Java — Automation Alert Monitoring – A Java version of the RPi IoT Tron – Executive Order Sensor Processor System Client.

-The EOSPY Java Client application allows you to transmit automation and remote monitoring system information directly to the EOSPY Server from your own Java application.
+The RPi IoT Tron Java Client application allows you to transmit automation and remote monitoring system information directly to the EOSPY Server from your own Java application.
 Monitor buildings, servers, vehicles and people from anywhere in the world and post there status and condition directly to the EOSPY Server from your own application.
 Stay connected and informed to what’s important.
 The EOSPY Executive Order Spy Java Client is a GPS tracking automation and remote monitoring system that is a complete custom package for your business or office.
 Its wireless GPS tracking